CSC207-UofT/course-project-team-scouts/phase2/design_document.md

 ### Phase 1

 *Note: All of these decisions were mentioned in the [previous phase](../phase1/design_document.md#major_design_decisions), but many were a work in progress.
-Now they have all been implemented, and some of the details have changed slightly.*
+Now they have all been implemented, and some details have changed slightly.*

 - Created subclasses of player and implemented the **factory design pattern**
   - All players have the same kinds of attributes in our database, but depending on the type of player (forward, defense, goalkeeper, etc.), not all of those attributes are very relevant.